ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 3. Click the **Infrastructure** tab.
 4. In the **ESXi servers** section, click **Add**.
 5. On the **Add ESXi server** side panel, enter the number of bare metal servers that you want to add.
+6. Complete the bare metal server configuration.
-6. From the list, select a bare metal server configuration and click **Next**.
+   * From the list, you can select a bare metal server configuration that is being used by the existing ESXi servers in the cluster.
+Then, click **Next**.
+This option is not available under the following conditions:
+     * The bare metal configuration that is used by the existing ESXi servers in the cluster is **Broadwell**.
+     * The storage type of the cluster is **Local disks**.
+   * You can also choose a new bare metal server configuration by selecting the option from the list and clicking **Next**.
+Select the **CPU model**, the amount of **RAM**, and **vSAN** if you have vSAN storage type.
-7. Complete the networking settings:
+7. Click **Next** and complete the network settings.
    * You can use the previously selected primary subnets.
    * You can specify different primary subnets.
 Then, use the list to select the **Private primary subnet**.
    * If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on and enter the hostname prefix.
 8. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

 ## Results after you add ESXi servers to VMware vSphere instances